Winners and Losers: A Heat Map of San Francisco’s Neighborhoods

 I’m back!
 (More on this later….)

 I’m so excited to present this heat map of San Francisco neighborhoods, which I believe may be the first of its kind.
-The idea for this started around a year ago: thank you Claude, and a shout-out to my son, too, who helped me bring this coding part of this project to fruition.
+I’ve been thinking about this idea for a while: thank you Claude, and a shout-out to my son, too, who helped me bring the coding part of this project to fruition.

 SF Real Estate Heats Up as the Weather Cools Down